animatedb/solar/README.md

 https://www.amazon.com/Liquid-Tight-Strain-Relief-Cord/dp/B071S7G2K6/ref=sr_1_7?ie=UTF8&qid=1543171969&sr=8-7&keywords=heyco+cord+grip</a>
 <p/>
 <img src="images/roof-sw-box2.jpg">
 I kept some slack wire under the panels in the case that things have to be adjusted, or perhaps for adding more panels in the future.
+The wiring must be kept off of the roof so that the wind doesn't cause rubbing between the shingles and cable jacket.
+I used the cable mounts that come with the kit, and also separately purchased some cable ties, which made it quite a bit easier.
 <p/>
 In the picture below you can see the bolts holding the panels to the racks.
 The optimizers are under the panels.
 It is pretty important to use a voltmeter as you go so that you can measure whether the connections are correct between the panels and optimizers.
 I found a couple of mistakes as I was going along.
 You are also supposed to cover the panels when connecting the optimizers.
 I used a piece of cardboard that the panels were shipped with.
 <p/>